 (a) for temporary purposes, by way of loan from the government or by way of overdraft, line of credit, loan or otherwise on its credit from a bank or other financial institution; or

-(b) for other purposes, to the extent permitted under The Financial Administration Act or a Loan Act.
+(b) for other purposes, to the extent permitted under The Financial Administration Act.

 PROVISIONS RELATING TO PROPERTY

 All real property held or acquired by the corporation must be held in the name of Her Majesty in right of Manitoba.